aviaviavi/curl-runnings/README.md

 $ scarf install curl-runnings
 ```

+Binaries are available on the Releases section of the GitHub page.

-Alternatively, you can compile from source with stack.
+You can also compile from source with stack.

 ### Writing a test specification